Semisimplicity and weight-monodromy for fundamental groups: Weil--Deligne representations

-In what follows, we will need several basic facts about the structure of mixed Weil--Deligne representations, most notably that their weight filtrations have \emph{canonical} splittings compatible with their Weil group actions.
+In what follows, we will need several basic facts about the structure theory of mixed Weil--Deligne representations, most notably that their weight filtrations have \emph{canonical} splittings compatible with their Weil group actions (which is all we will need in \S\ref{s:semisimplicity}).
 This will be an immediate consequence of the following lemma describing to what extent one can lift maps between associated gradeds of mixed Weil--Deligne representations.

 \begin{lemma} Let $V_1$ and $V_2$ be mixed Weil--Deligne representations, and let $\gr^\W_\bullet f\colon\gr^\W_\bullet V_1\rightarrow\gr^\W_\bullet V_2$ be a morphism of graded Weil--Deligne representations.
 Then there exists a unique linear map $f\colon V_1\rightarrow V_2$ satisfying the following properties: \begin{enumerate} \item $f$ is $\Weil_K$-equivariant and preserves the $\W$-filtration; \item the associated $\W$-graded of $f$ is the map $\gr^\W_\bullet f$; and \item for every $r>0$, the map